MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/enterprise-scale-landing-zone.md

 ## Prerequisite

-This article assumes that you are familiar with enterprise-scale landing zone.
-For more information on this prerequisite, review the enterprise-scale [overview](../../ready/enterprise-scale/index.md) and [implementation guidance](../../ready/enterprise-scale/implementation.md).
+This article assumes that you are familiar with Enterprise Scale Landing Zone.
+For more information on this prerequisite, review the Enterprise Scale [overview](../../ready/enterprise-scale/index.md) and [implementation guidance](../../ready/enterprise-scale/implementation.md).

 ## Azure Arc